 Figure 9.1 Control Panel of Tanita Body Composition Analyzer, TBF-300A c.
-Initial set up
+Initial set up d.
+Setting the number of print outs and printing language

-Place the scale platform on a flat and level surface, not on carpet.
+Place the scale platform on a flat and level surface, not on a carpet.
 Don't worry if balance bubble indicates it is not exactly level.
 Connect the keyboard to the scale with the gray cord attached to the scale and plug it into the back of the keyboard in the socket marked "input."

 Connect the keyboard to an electrical outlet using the black power cord and AC adapter.
 Plug the black cord into the socket on the back of the keyboard marked "DC5V."